Skip to main content

 Research Opportunities for Freshmen and Sophomores

-• It is the responsibility of the student to contact a faculty member (Biology faculty) and arrange the conditions of the research project.
-Prior to beginning work, a BIO 199 Research Contract (web form) must be completed.
+2. Prior to beginning work, a BIO 199 Research Contract (web form) must be completed.
 This webform is the student portion of the contract.

-• Once the student portion is completed and submitted, an email with the information you entered will be sent to your research mentor to approve.
+3. Once the student portion is completed and submitted, an email with the information you entered will be sent to your research mentor to approve.
 The email will also contain a link for the faculty portion of the contract.
 Once completed and submitted by your faculty mentor, your contract will be received by the Biology Department.

-• You will receive email confirmation and instructions for registration if your project is approved.
+4. You will receive email confirmation and instructions for registration if your project is approved.
 At that time, you will need to register for the course in myUK.
 If the contract is not approved, we will contact you or your research mentor.

 independent research steps

-• As this experience is viewed as part of the learning process leading to later independent work, carries only 0 to 1 hours of academic credit.
+• As this experience is viewed as part of the learning process leading to later independent work, it carries only 0 to 1 hours of academic credit.
 Please note that this is a Pass/Fail course.